Fannie Mae sells $3 billion bills at mixed rates

-(Reuters) - Fannie Mae FNMA.OB, the largest U.S. home funding source, said on Wednesday it sold $3 billion of benchmark bills at mixed interest rates compared with last week’s sale of similar maturities.
+Sept 5 (Reuters) - Fannie Mae, the largest U.S. home funding source, said on Wednesday it sold $3 billion of benchmark bills at mixed interest rates compared with last week’s sale of similar maturities.

 The company also sold $1.5 billion of six-month bills due March 6, 2013 at a 0.153 percent rate, down from the 0.155 percent rate for its $1.5 billion of six-month bills sold Aug 29.